howardjones/network-weathermap/README.md

 * Install bower: `npm install -g bower`
 * Install [composer](https://getcomposer.org/)
 * Go to the weathermap checkout directory
+* Make sure that directory is called `weathermap` and not `network-weathermap` (which git will default to) or Cacti will not recognise it properly.
 * `bower install` should install all the necessary javascript dependencies to the vendor/ directory.
 * `composer update` will grab the PHP dependencies for both the runtime and testing environments The release process collects up these files and puts them in the zip file, via the packing.list file(s).
 You only need to do this if you are working with the current development code.